Phylum Aschelminthes or Nemathelminthes

 - The sense organs are in the form of pits, papillae, bristles, and eyespots.

-- The body is covered with a thick cuticle i.e. syncytial, it is flexible, non-living and made up of protein (scleroprotein)
+Cuticle: The body wall is highly muscular and is covered with a thick cuticle i.e. syncytial, it is flexible, non-living, and made up of protein (scleroprotein)

 - Dioecious- males and females are distinct.
-Females are longer than males.
+Females are often longer than males.

 - Fertilization takes place internally.

-- The development may occur direct – as the young ones resemble the adult or indirectly.
+- The development may be direct (the young ones resemble the adults) or indirect.

-Some examples of Aschelminthes: Ascaris (roundworm), Wuchereria (Filarial worm), Ancylostoma (Hookworm), Brachiomus, Colotheca, Urodasys, Macrodasys, Echinoderes, Centroderes, etc.
+Some examples of Aschelminthes are Ascaris (roundworm), Wuchereria (Filarial worm), Ancylostoma (Hookworm), Brachiomus, Colotheca, Urodasys, Macrodasys, Echinoderes, Centroderes, etc.